michelesr/thesis/src/intro.md

 to the software testing, and will provide simple procedures to run all the implemented tests without effort for the developers.

-Tests can run in the developers machines, but it is mostly important that they run also in a Continuous Integration environment.
-Once the code is pushed to a *SCM* (Source Code Management) system, a hook for automated tests has to be run (Continuous Integration), and if the tests pass, then the application can be automatically deployed (Continuous Delivery).
-If the tests don't pass, the deploy must abort and developers have to be warned about the critical situation.
+A *SCM* (Source Code Management) system is a software used to manage the source code of one or more projects, registering every change and addition introduced from its born to the last version.
+A Continuous Integration system is a software that provides automatic check of software projects, building and testing the applications at every revision.
+Tests can run in the developers machines, but it is mostly important that they run also in a Continuous Integration system.
+Once revision are uploaded in a SCM system, the automated tests have to be run (Continuous Integration), and if the tests pass, then the application can be automatically deployed (Continuous Delivery), while if the tests don't pass, the deploy must abort and developers have to be warned about the critical situation.

-This work outcome from a collaboration with the *beFair* software development team, that begun at the firsts months of this year, when the team realized that a boost in the quality of the development process and final product could be obtained with the application of automated software testing, and, at the same time, it decided to change the way applications are developed and deployed, shifting from a traditional development and deploying approach, to a containerized one.
+This work is the outcome of a collaboration with the *beFair* software development team, that begun at the firsts months of 2015, when the team realized that a boost in the quality of the development process and final product could be obtained with the application of automated software testing, and, at the same time, it decided to change the way applications are developed and deployed, shifting from a traditional development and deploying approach, to a containerized one.

-*Gasista Felice*, developed by the beFair team and released as *FLOSS* (Free Libre and Open Source Software), is the use case for this work.  *Gasista Felice* is an online management application made for GAS (Ethical Purchasing Groups) initially developed for *DES* (Solidarity-based Economy District) Macerata.
+*Gasista Felice* @gasistafelice, developed by the beFair team and released as *FLOSS* (Free Libre and Open Source Software) @free-software, is the use case for this work. *Gasista Felice* is an online management application made for GAS (Ethical Purchasing Groups) initially developed for *DES* (Solidarity-based Economy District) Macerata.

 ## Organization